Fantasy: Sleepers to steal in your draft (Updated)

 - Super-deep sleepers (Updated)

 Considering the amount of in-depth NFL coverage available, a true fantasy sleeper can be difficult to find.
-But in this exercise, we aim to identify players who could emerge as fantasy assets despite likely being available later in drafts.
+Nevertheless, here's our updated list of players who could emerge as fantasy assets despite likely being available later in drafts.

 Other sleeper QB candidates: